DHRI-Curriculum/intro-python-workshop/sections/loops.md

 The square of 11 is 121.
 ```

+The solution to this challenge is [here](loop_adv.md).
+Take a look after you've tried to solve it yourself!

 ## A Note on Variable Names

 In this section, we've discussed flowers in the context of a list.
 But would a variable by any other name smell as sweet?